CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Numerical results

 In the last numerical example we illustrate the stability and performance properties of the proposed CutFEM for a problem of higher interest in practice.
 Precisely, we simulate dynamic flow around a moving (two-dimensional) ball.
 The background domain is $\Omega = (0, 3) \times (0, 1)$, and we let $I = (0, 29]$.
 At the left inflow boundary we prescribe the parabolic inflow profile

-The viscosity is $\nu = \num{0.001}$.
 For the rigid body, a ball with a radius $r = 0.2$ and an initial position of its center at $\vec{x}_r(0) = (1.545, 0.6)^\top$ is chosen.
-For a non-moving ball, the flow setting would result in a Reynolds number of $Re = \num{400}$.
-The motion of the ball's center is prescribed by $\vec{x}_r(t) = \vec{x}_r(0) + \left( A \cdot \sin(\omega \cdot t), 0\right)^\top $, with $A = 0.8$ and $\omega = 0.5$.
-On the boundary $\Gamma_r^t$ of the ball, the condition that $\vec v = \vec v_r=(A \omega \cos(\omega t),0)^\top$ is applied, such that the fluid and ball velocity coincide on their interface.
-This condition is suggested in \cite[p.\,47]{richterFluidstructureInteractionsModels2017}.
-We use the time step size $\tau = 0.01$ and a uniform structured background mesh with \num{889862} degrees of freedom on each subinterval.
-Then, discrete solutions are computed in $(\mathbb P_1(I_n;H_h^2))^2 \times \mathbb P_1(I_n;H_h^1)$.
-Fig.~\ref{fig:moving_plots_1} and Fig.~\ref{fig:moving_plots_2} illustrate the computed profiles of velocity and the pressure at time $t = \num{10.12}$ and $t = T$, respectively.
-The figures show that by the application of the ghost penalty stabilization and extension of the discrete solution to the ghost rigid domain, defined by Eq.~\ref{eq:extension_operator}, lead to stable approximations of the flow problem on a background mesh.
+For a non-moving ball, the flow setting would result in a Reynolds number of $Re = 400$.
+The motion of the ball's center is prescribed by \cref{eq:rigid_motion}, with $A = 0.8$ and $\omega = 0.5$.
+On the boundary $\Gamma_r^t$ of the ball, the no-slip condition $\vec v = \vec v_r=(A \omega \cos(\omega t),0)^\top$ for a moving, rigid domain is applied, such that the fluid and ball velocity coincide on their interface, cf.\,\cite[p.\,47]{richterFluidstructureInteractionsModels2017}.
+We use the time step size $\tau = 0.01$ and a uniform structured background mesh with $h = \frac{1}{64 \sqrt{2}}$, which results in 889\,862 degrees of freedom in each time interval.
+With this setup the rigid interface crosses at max one spatial mesh cell.
+Discrete solutions are computed in $(\mathbb P_1(I_n;H_h^2))^2 \times \mathbb P_1(I_n;H_h^1)$.
+Fig.~\ref{fig:moving_plots_1} and Fig.~\ref{fig:moving_plots_2} illustrate the computed profiles of velocity and the pressure at time $t = 10.12$ and $t = T$, respectively.
+The figures show that by the application of the ghost penalty stabilization and extension of the discrete solution to the ghost rigid domain, defined by \eqref{eq:extension_operator}, lead to stable approximations of the flow problem on a background mesh.
 The color legend of Fig.~\ref{fig:moving_plots_2} shows that reasonable values for the velocity and pressure variable are obtained in the ghost subdomain of the rigid ball.
 We note that all kind of cuts (cf.\ Subsec.~\ref{Subsec:IterInt}), including irregular ones with small portions, arise in the simulation.
 Unphysical oscillations that are due to irregular cuts of finite elements or insufficient extensions to the rigid domain, are strongly reduced and do not perturb the ambient fluid flow.